-- Focus on peak-period commuting, while trying to grow off-peak use - Continue to improve the rail network by: - Purchasing new trains - Upgrading the rail network (with NZ Railways) and extending the electric network to Waikanae

-(This work is already underway).

-- Further improve rail services by increasing capacity, reliability and frequency, in line with patronage growth - Improve the bus network by: - Ensuring existing services provide value for money by redistributing resources from poorly performing services - Providing future funding to expand the network - Supporting bus priority measures, particularly in Wellington CBD - Make the Metlink network more attractive to users by: - Providing a real-time information system - Working towards a network-wide electronic ticket - Working towards standardised fares - Ensuring the network is easy to use - Manage the volatility of cost changes caused by fluctuations in the world oil market and in the NZ/US dollar exchange rate by adjusting budgets yearly and using reserves to smooth costs - Introduce a charge for Park & Ride parking.
+- Focus on peak-period commuting, while trying to grow off-peak use - Continue to improve the rail network by: - Purchasing new trains - Upgrading the rail network (with NZ Railways) and extending the electric network to Waikanae - (This work is already underway). - Further improve rail services by increasing capacity, reliability and frequency, in line with patronage growth. - Improve the bus network by: - Ensuring existing services provide value for money by redistributing resources from poorly performing services - Providing future funding to expand the network - Supporting bus priority measures, particularly in Wellington CBD - Make the Metlink network more attractive to users by: - Providing a real-time information system - Working towards a network-wide electronic ticket - Working towards standardised fares - Ensuring the network is easy to use - Manage the volatility of cost changes caused by fluctuations in the world oil market and in the NZ/US dollar exchange rate by adjusting budgets yearly and using reserves to smooth costs - Introduce a charge for Park & Ride parking.
 Greater Wellington is proposing to levy parking charges directly on the users of the carparks.
 Charges would be substantially cheaper than parking in the Wellington CBD, and take into account the total cost of the trip so that public transport remained a competitive travel mode.
-Charges could be introduced on a trial basis and may be targeted at certain carparks where demand exceeds supply - Currently 30% of rail commuters use Park & Ride carparks provided by Greater Wellington which are free of charge.
+Charges could be introduced on a trial basis and may be targeted at certain carparks where demand exceeds supply.

 With future patronage growth it will not be possible to sustain this level of Park & Ride use because of the shortage of additional land close to rail stations.
+In addition:

-In addition: - There are increasing costs for providing and maintaining the carparks, including security service costs - Many people who use carparks live close by (50% within 1.85km)
+- There are increasing costs for providing and maintaining the carparks, including security service costs - Many people who use carparks live close by (50% within 1.85km)